Skip to main content

 The decision to intervene arises the moment you recognize the signals of system degradation.
 These initial warnings are often subtle, appearing long before a full-blown burnout state manifests.
 You might notice a persistent feeling of being “wired but tired,” an inability to fully disconnect from work, or a reliance on caffeine to initiate daily function.

-Your may show slight declines; perhaps you find it harder to concentrate in long meetings or your working memory feels less reliable.
+Your cognitive performance may show slight declines; perhaps you find it harder to concentrate in long meetings or your working memory feels less reliable.
 These are not personal failings.
 These are the early indicators of HPA axis dysregulation and a sympathetic nervous system that is beginning to dominate your physiology.

 Recognizing the Early Warning Indicators